bidurdhakal/securegroup5/README.md

 ### Client-side Configuration

 Download the `index.html`.
 Please use the same IP and port mentioned in . env file and changed in `script.js`.
-For example (ws://ip:port)
+For example (ws://ip:port).
+Changed the IP and port on line number 11 on script.js.

 ![Server Output](./assets/js-change-ip.png)